April 2

 FoodSaver V4440 consumer grade sealer: mostly plastic.

 The biggest advantage of a plastic--or consumer grade edge sealer--are that it's inexpensive.
-You can probably buy 3-4 of them before you've spent as much as you would on a steel--or commercial grade--edge sealer.
+You can probably buy 3-4 of them before you've spent as much as you would on a commercial grade edge sealer.

 The disadvantage is that you probably will have to buy 2-3 of them within about 5 years' time, because they don't last.